How to Potty Train a Puppy Fast

 - Back into the canine cave

-Dogs like their space to be clean, so crating is a great tool to housetrain because they will tell you when it’s time to go with some whining and scratching.
-If your puppy isn’t in a crate, you must follow her throughout the house to catch her before any potty training mistakes.
-After seven days, the training becomes habit.
+Dogs like their space to be clean, so crating can be a helpful tool to housetrain because they will tell you when it’s time to go with some whining and scratching.
+If your puppy isn’t in a crate, you must keep a close eye on them to prevent any potty training mistakes.
+After seven days, the training becomes a habit.

 - You should be taking your puppy out roughly every hour.
 The repetition will lead you to rewarding the behavior more often, which teaches your puppy quickly.
 Do not let 24 hours go by without reward your dog for a successful outdoor potty.
 Adult dogs need to go around every 2 hours.

 - The more consistent the feeding schedule, the more consistent the eliminating schedule.

 - Keep a log of how many times you have taken your dog outside so you know when it’s time to go again.
 You can even use an alarm clock.

 - Some people swear by wee-wee pads and others say they can confuse puppies.
 Use your best judgment, especially if you’re in an apartment, and be advised that wee-wee pads can lead to little puppies going on rugs and blankets too.